Hiklas/vagrant_get_into_tech_php/README.md

 * Note: For Windows there is the option of 64bit or 32bit Vagrant packages, you can find out which you need by looking at "About Your PC"
 * Most modern laptops are very likely to be 64bit
 * Once downloaded, double-click and follow the instructions to install in the default location

-At this point it might be a good idea to restart the Laptop just for the sake of paranoia to make sure everything has installed cleanly.
+* The installer will ask to reboot the machine once complete, click accept since a restart would make sure everything is cleanly installed

 ### Linux